deepjavalibrary/djl-serving/serving/docs/lmi/deployment_guide/README.md

 The configuration provided to LMI specifies your entire setup.
 The configuration covers many aspects including:

-* Where your model artifacts are stored (HuggingFace ModelId, S3 URI)
+* Where your model artifacts are stored (HuggingFace Model ID, S3 URI)
 * Model Server Configurations like job/request queue size, auto-scaling behavior for model workers, which engine to use (either Python or MPI for LMI)
 * Engine/Backend Configurations like whether to use quantization, input sequence limits, continuous batching size, tensor parallel degree, and more depending on the specific backend you use